aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

     conda create -n omnipose 'python==3.10.12' pytorch
     ```

-4. Activate this new omnipose environment, you should then see "(omnipose)" in your command line:
+4. Activate this new omnipose environment, you should then see `(omnipose)` in your command line:

     ```bash
     conda activate omnipose